SyedOsijaAhmed/ENES245SyedOsijaAhmed/lab1-mux/README.md

 #### Questions/Tasks

 *This circuit is similar to which previous circuit?*

+Answer: It is similar to tb mux 2 1 2 bitwide.

 The @* is the clearest indication of verilog evolution and the difference between system verilog and regular verilog.
 Here is a summary.
 Later we will read the [Cliff Cummings, SunBurst paper](http://www.sunburst-design.com/papers/CummingsSNUG2016SV_SVLogicProcs.pdf) paper on this topic.